 - Here’s another great blogposts on Mental models (Thanks for sharing: Ed Borsboom)

 - Start making a list of your favorite mental models in your todo-list.
-I use Wunderlist.
+I use Evernote.
 I created a folder “Mental Models” and started the habit to post concepts I use a lot in my thinking.
 My most recent one is this: “You are the sum of the five people you hang around with”.

 - Re-read your mental model list regularly.
 Once you use them to look at challenges or problems, they will always provide you with new ways of looking at the problem and its solutions.

 Enjoy Munger while he’s still alive. 🙂